 Like I said, today it’s 100% gone.
 The only thing that remains is some of the scarring from it.
-I’ve been told the Beautycounter Overnight Resurfacing Peel works wonders for that, so I just ordered some.
+For that, I’m using the Beautycounter Overnight Resurfacing Peel.
 That said, a little scarring can be covered up with makeup.
 For that, though, refer back to #3. 🙂

 I truly hope if you suffer with Perioral Dermatitis that this post helped direct your own journey in new ways.
 I’m always here listening.

-Want more?
-Grab The Gutsy Girl’s Bible: an approach to healing the gut or get my waitlist for 1-on-1 health coaching.
+- The Gutsy Girl’s Bible: an approach to healing the gut

 You will heal.
 I will help.